renephan/ai-podcast-generator/README.md

 ## Requirements (sorted by priority)
-- Sources: RSS, Medium, Paper, Twitter, Reddit, YouTube, etc.
+- Possible Sources: RSS, Medium, Paper, Twitter, Reddit, YouTube, etc.
 - Create summaries for each information from each source, if word count >= 400 words
 - Prompt template to create a podcast script
 - Generate audio based on the script using a Text-to-speech (TTS) engine (start with OpenAI, not abstracted)